-Installing a WordPress on your desktop and computer is quite tricky than using One-click installation feature offered by most of the hosting company.
+Installing a WordPress on your desktop and computer is simple like using one-click installation feature offered by most of the hosting company.

 However, if you want to master WordPress, you might need to consider familiarizing the offline setup.